JoelineAlves/Travel_Island/README.md

 - As a user, I want to be able to read more about the activities available.

+  - Each card activities  contains useful information about the respective activity.

+- As a user, i want to be able to know more about the Cape Verde island.

   - The gallery page provides several photos of different places, foods, festive festivities on the islands.

-  - Each card activities  contains useful information about the respective activity.

 - As a user, I want to easily find the contact information for the Travel Island.